iankorf/blast-primer/README.md

 In the global and local alignment examples above, we didn't pay much attention to the alignment parameters (match, mismatch, gap), but it turns out that they are ABSOLUTELY CRITICAL.
-Let's explore with random sequences.
+Let's explore this with random sequences.

 Take a look at the FASTA file `rseq.fa`.
 This contains two sequences that were generated randomly using the script `randomseq` included in the repo.